 If this has not resolved the issue, it likely means your site has some URLs hardcoded into the database and/or codebase.
 There are several methods to approach resolving this issue:

-- Method two: Search/Replace your database for insecure content
+- Method one: Search/Replace your database for insecure content

 - Method three: Use HTML Post-Processing rules